 Rich Dad Poor Dad is a book written by Robert T. Kiyosaki and published in 1997.

-Honestly, it was on my to-read list for the longest time, but I never got to it until more recently.
-I’d like to thank one of my subscribers who encouraged me to read this book because she was really curious about my thoughts on it.
+Honestly, it was on my to-read list for the longest time, but I never got to it until more recently (I actually read this several years ago since my last update in this post for 2024).
+I’d like to thank one of my subscribers who encouraged me to read this book because she was curious about my thoughts on it.

 The first thing I asked myself was, “Why didn’t I read this book sooner?”

-I could’ve been many millions or even billions of dollars richer!
+I could’ve been many millions or even billions of dollars richer in my 20s!
 Ha, just kidding!

-The beginning of the book was my favorite because it started off with the story of Kiyosaki’s childhood and how he and his best friend, Mike, wanted to learn how to become rich!
-For his entire life, Kiyosaki observes the differences between his rich dad (Mike’s dad) and his poor dad (his biological dad).
+The beginning of the book was my favorite because it starts with the story of Kiyosaki’s childhood and how he and his best friend, Mike, wanted to learn how to become rich!
+For his entire life, Kiyosaki has observed the differences between his rich dad (Mike’s dad) and his poor dad (his biological dad).

 In short, the book may not provide concrete personal finance tips, but it offers motivation and inspiration to get you thinking.